nus-cs2103-AY2324S1/ip/README.md

-# Jing Sheng's Duke project
+# Jing Sheng's duke.Duke project

 This is Jing Sheng's project, created from a template for a greenfield Java project.
 It's named after the Java mascot _Duke_.